 Follow this recipe:

 - Don’t rely on memory.
-Watching the film and writing down the action of each minute will help.
+Watch the film and write down the action of each minute.
 At the very least, review the film on video as you work through these steps …

 - Who is the antagonist and what his his/her plan?

 - Who is the protagonist?
+Whose story is it?
 Could there be more than one?
 What is his/her need?

 - What is the commitment?
-How good is it?
+How legitimate is it?

 - What is the false goal?